 Before The Big Day: Obstetric Care

-For the majority of women carrying two or more babies, extra care is part of the package - and it begins early.
-You may be regularly followed by a doctor called a Maternal-Fetal Medicine (MFM) specialist—this is an obstetrician who has years of clinical experience in a range of high risk single and multiple pregnancies.
+For the majority of women carrying two or more babies, extra care is part of the package—and it begins early.
+You may be regularly followed by a doctor called a Maternal-Fetal Medicine (MFM) specialist—this is an obstetrician who has years of clinical experience in a range of high-risk single and multiple pregnancies.
 While you can still opt to be seen by your regular OB/GYN and may deliver your babies with them (a practice called co-management) the majority of your care will be overseen by the specialist.
-During visits (which can be as often as weekly for the duration of the pregnancy) your MFM will check heart rates and activity for each baby, take measurements of their growth and environment, look for changes in your cervix and uterus, run (with your consent) a limited amount of tests for genetic issues, and manage any complications that arise from the extra weight and physical demands of carrying two or more babies.
+During visits (which can be as often as weekly for the duration of the pregnancy) your MFM will check heart rates and activity for each baby, take measurements of their growth and environment, look for changes in your cervix and uterus, run (with your consent) a limited number of tests for genetic issues, and manage any complications that arise from the extra weight and physical demands of carrying two or more babies.

 With close management by a team of specialists, risks can be mitigated to a degree, which will allow you to carry your pregnancy as close to term as possible.
 Even a few extra days of gestation can make a huge difference in the health of your babies, which may reduce or eliminate their time in the Neonatal Intensive Care Unit (NICU).
 For twins, the average is about 35 weeks.
 For triplets, this number is approximately 32 weeks.
-Quadruplets and more typically have even shorter gestation, 29 weeks, due to the physical demands of their multiplied weight.
+Quadruplets and more typically have even shorter gestation—29 weeks—due to the physical demands of their multiplied weight.

 Special Delivery: Delivering Twins or More

-While the above sounds scary at first (considering the average single birth is about 7 pounds) successful delivery the babies doesn't have to be frightening.
+While the above sounds scary at first (considering the average single birth is about seven pounds) successful delivery of the babies doesn't have to be frightening.
 In a scheduled c-section situation, a team of obstetricians, neonatologists, and nursing staff will be assigned to the delivery in order to care for the needs of each baby.
 In this manner, they can be individually assessed from the moment of birth, and given any supportive measures needed to stabilize them and allow them to grow outside the womb.